-The primary stakeholders for this application are the AIRPACT team and the general public that would use this application.
+The primary stakeholders for this application are the members of the AIRPACT team and the general public that are interested in using an air quality app.
 Primary consideration is for the AIRPACT team as they are the clients who are in need of this mobile application to be developed.
 We are responsible for creating an application with all the required features that they determine should be on there and also create an app that would get their product into as many users’ hands as possible.

 The other primary stakeholder for this mobile application would be the general public that would be using this product.
 Special consideration may be necessary for a portion of the public that would be most likely to use this product.
-Through research of other applications, it can be determined that a sizeable portion of the public that uses air quality applications are people with respiratory illnesses that need to know their air quality so they can determine if they can complete their outdoor tasks.
-This leads us to determine that our application at minimum should provide the user with an easily readable scale that rates the health quality based on the levels of pollutants and possible give more detailed description of who should be concerned at the various levels of air quality.
+Through research of other applications, a sizeable portion of the public that uses air quality applications are people with respiratory illnesses that need to know their air quality so they can determine if they can complete their outdoor tasks.
+This leads us to determine that our application at minimum should provide the user with an easily readable scale that rates the health quality based on the levels of pollutants and possibly give more detailed description of who should be concerned at the various levels of air quality.
 Since we want to increase the visibility of the AIRPACT products to as many people as possible, we need to consider keeping the product easily readable and simple to use to accommodate the largest range of potential users.

 Other stakeholders involved in this application include our team that is responsible for developing the mobile application and possibly businesses and government agencies that are interested in the AIRPACT system.
-Our team consists of Riley Dasch, Sam Fields, Manjot Brar, Christopher John, and Ryan Donahoe.
-Our team wants to build an application that meets all the requirements given by the client and to provide an application that will be successful in the app store.
-The success of our mobile application would be very valuable to our futures as we graduate from college.
 There are agencies and businesses that are already interested in the AIRPACT system so some consideration to these stakeholders may be required as the project develops.
 One of these stakeholders includes the Joint Fire Science Program who submitted an RFP requesting a decision support system addressing risk from wildfire smoke.

+Our team consists of Riley Dasch, Sam Fields, Manjot Brar, Christopher John and Ryan Donahoe.
+We want to build a successful mobile application and develop low-cost sensors for the public by meeting all of our client’s requirements and making our product easily accessible by the public.
+We are motivated to be successful in this project as this will be very valuable to our futures as we graduate from college.